tech-learning-collective/tech-learning-collective.github.io/contact/index.md

 To report security issues to our own cybersecurity team, please refer to the instructions in [our `security.txt` file]({% link .well-known/security.txt %}). ([Learn more about a `security.txt` file.](https://securitytxt.org/))

+You can [subscribe to our announcement email list](mailto:techlearningcollective-announce-subscribe@lists.riseup.net) to receive very occasional messages (once every month or two) from us delivered to your email inbox.

 # Alumni and Community

 Tech Learning Collective moderates several peripheral (&ldquo;unofficial&rdquo;) communications channels for our alumni and community networks.
 Current and former students can log in to access their private [course]({% link courses/index.html %}) chat channels.
 Log in details are sent to students privately during their course experience; if you need these details resent, please email our general contact address listed above.